zeeshanmcp12/golang/notes.md

       - }
       - In this case, I dont need to write something like this: return num1 + num2 because we've labled our return variable.
   - High order function
-    - A function that accepts function as an argument or return function as an output
+    - A function that accepts function as an argument or return function as an output OR
+      - takes one or more functions as an arguments
+      - returns a function as its result
     - we use these function for:
       - code readability
       - composite